pseudopochen/MovieRecommendSystem/README.md

 I used Spark-SQL for the movie statistics, and the Alternate Least Squares (ALS) of Spark-ML for training the LFM.
 The output of the LFM contains the feature matrix for all the movies.
 I computed the cosine-similarity for every pair of feature vectors in the feature matrix.

-The online module makes recommendations as soon as the user provides the rating for a particular movie through interacting with the website (website source code not included here).
+The online module makes recommendations as soon as the user provides the rating for a particular movie through interacting with the website (website source code not included here, similar to https://movielens.org/).
 The recommendations are based upon the most recent ratings of the user and the cosine-similarities between the movies computed and stored in the offline module.
 This method is called "Item-CF".
 I used Spark-Streaming to implement this module.